cropmodels/meteor/README.md

 # meteor
 This is a R package to support crop model packages that are developer here (e.g. Rlintul and Rwofost)

-You can install it using:
+The package is on CRAN, but you can also install it using:

 `devtools::install_github("cropmodels/meteor")`